Powercoders-Switzerland/data_science-backend-track/README.md

 # Resources and References

-All the resources and references for Data Science and Backend track will be posted here.
+All the resources and references for Data Science and Backend track will be posted in this repository.